francoriformato/buggyCodes/README.md

 > OptionalsRoute.JS

-In this file, we have the actual usage of bodyParser to retrieve informations from the forms in the Profile Page.

 Here I defined /add/motto that is linked to a button in the Profile Page.
 This route establish a connection to mongoDB to update the motto of the user (typed in the form in the profile page) in the DB.
 The old motto is shown in the placeholder of the form.
-Here is the query used to archive this purpose:
+Here is the query used to archive this purpose, with the input of the user cleaned from eventual bad words:

      const bodyCall = req.body;

      await User_model.findOneAndUpdate(
 	{ email: req.user.email },
-	{ motto: bodyCall.motto },
+	{ motto: filter.clean(bodyCall.motto) },
 	{ new: true }
+				       );
 				     											  );

 The same has been done for /add/country, to let the user type its Country in the form and register it to mongoDB.